xd009642/xd009642.github.io/_posts/2026-02-26-automatically-running-cargo-on-workspace-changes.markdown

 into that the first moment I feel a need for it myself - I don't see it being too much extra just maybe a bit of faff.

-Overall, I've made something that works on my projects and I don't have a strong motiviation to make into a more general project for a wider community.
+Overall, I've made something that works on my projects and I don't have a strong motivation to make into a more general project for a wider community.
 I have a feeling this is solved by other systems better and that's fine - I don't do a lot of this stuff looking for users more to scratch an itch.